-Per Development Standards 1.12.5.a, the six foot fence along the northern property line must be set back five feet from the property line, which is the back of sidewalk.
+Per Development Standards 1.13.5.a, the six-foot fence along the northern property line must be set back five feet from the property line, which is the back of sidewalk.
+If the fence height is limited to three feet, it may be located on the property line.